Blog Home

 There will be no further updates or patches released for the aforementioned operating systems, as support for them ends on the morning of July 11, 2006.
 Anybody who is still using Windows 9x or ME is at increasing risk from Internet threats that are no longer going to be patched by Microsoft.
 You are strongly advised to obtain a newer, supported operating system, such as Windows XP.

-You can obtain a legal, licensable copy of Windows XP from Tiger Direct, at a much lower price than Microsoft charges for just a license.
+You can obtain a legal, license-able copy of current Windows operating systems from Tiger Direct, at a much lower price than Microsoft charges for just a license.
 View all versions of Windows Operating Systems available from TigerDirect

 July 4, 2006